IRTF-HRPC/drafts/draft-association.md

 For order to be kept within the IRC network, special clases of users become "operators" and are allowed to perform general maintenance functions on the network: basic network tasks such as disconnecting (temporary or permanently) and reconnecting servers as needed {{RFC2812}}.
 One of the most controversial power of operators is the ability to remove a user from the connected network by 'force', i.e., operators are able to close the connection between any client and server {{RFC2812}}.

 IRC servers may deploy different policies for the ability of users to create their own channels or 'rooms', and for the delegation of 'operator'-rights in such spaces.
 Some IRC servers support SSL/TLS connections for security purposes {{RFC7194}} which helps stop the use of packet sniffer programs to obtain the passwords of IRC users, but has little use beyond this scope due to the public nature of IRC channels.
 TLS connections require both client and server support (that may require the user to install TLS binaries and IRC client specific patches or modules on their computers).
 Some networks also use TLS for server to server connections, and provide a special channel flag (such as +S) to only allow TLS-connected users on the channel, while disallowing operator identification in clear text, to better utilize the advantages that TLS provides.

+This case relates to the following considerations in {{RFC8280}}:
+	- Security
+	- Privacy
+	- Censorship Resistance

 ## Peer-to-peer networks and systems